 Report payment due at maturity.
 Include the final principal payment (including balloon payments) as well as interest to be paid at maturity.

-Column 21 – Acquisition Balloon Payment %
+Column 21 – Origination Balloon Payment % (ABS Only)

 For ABS, include the percentage of balloon payment due at maturity based on the original outstanding principal amount.
-For example, if the original security had principal repayment of $100 and $80 is scheduled to be paid at maturity, the balloon payment percentage at acquisition is 80%.
-The balloon percentage shall not be adjusted subsequent to acquisition regardless of principal reduction or payments in advance of maturity that reduce the outstanding balloon.
+For example, if the original security had principal repayment of $100 and $80 is scheduled to be paid at maturity, the balloon payment percentage at origination is 80%.
+The balloon percentage shall not be adjusted subsequent to origination regardless of principal reduction or payments in advance of maturity that reduce the outstanding balloon.

 ** Columns 23 through 34 will be electronic only. **